ghiso270/gamemaker-component-system/docs/Component.md

 ---
 ## Tags
-This variable stores the tags for this Component.
+This variable stores the tags for this Component as a struct, since it's the closest to a set data structure.
+Tags are saved as keys and the value is set as 'true'
 ``` gml
 tags;
 ```

-Returns: `Array<String>`
+Returns: `Struct`

 ---
 ## Manager